 According to his newest study, conducted on male rats, estrone provides anti-inflammatory and antioxidant capabilities after traumatic brain injury.
 In his study, he compares 0.5 mg of estrone to a placebo, both given 30 minutes after the injury.
 The study revealed that estrone is involved in promoting a brain-derived neurotrophic factor (BDNF), which promotes cell survival.
 Gatson says: “BDNF, one of the main growth factors that regulates repair following injury, is actually increased following treatment with estrone after traumatic brain injury.
 So if you give this drug shortly after injury, it is thought to increase repair mechanisms.”

-The brain injury attorneys at Fisher Stark Cash, P.A. thank and recognize Dr. Gatson for his work with estrone to help persons with traumatic brain injuries.
+The brain injury attorneys at Fisher Stark, P.A. thank and recognize Dr. Gatson for his work with estrone to help persons with traumatic brain injuries.
 As attorneys who work with and represent persons with brain injuries we are excited about this medical advance.
-If you or a loved one has experienced a brain injury, call the attorneys at Fisher Stark Cash, P.A. at 828.505.4300.
+If you or a loved one has experienced a brain injury, call the attorneys at Fisher Stark, P.A. at 828.505.4300.

 Click here to read the full article.